 Designing for Different Screens and Devices: 7 Steps to Creating A Great UX

 From a smartwatch with micro screens to the widest TV-screens, content should be developed to be viewed and interacted with across a range of screen sizes.
-But designing for different devices is more that just resizing content to display on different screens.
+But designing for different devices is more than just resizing content to display on different screens.
 It involves a lot of complexity: designers need to maximize the user experience for each device so users believe that the app was actually designed for their devices instead of being simply stretched to fit the screen.

 In order to create a good UX, it’s necessary to develop an effective strategy to target a diverse range of devices and screen sizes.

 1. Identify the Core User Experience